Job Interview Questions - Part 4

 Present at least three and relate them to the interviewing company and job opening.

 Tailor your answer to meet the needs of the employer.
-'I see myself as a goal orientated individual…' discuss how in your previous role you achieved above projected results.
+'I see myself as a goal-orientated individual…' discuss how in your previous role you achieved the above-projected results.

 40. What are your weak points?

 Try not to cite personal characteristics as weaknesses, but be ready to have one if the interviewer presses.